napix/NapixServer/docs/first_step.rst

     NotImplementedError: generate_new_id

 This is due to the need for every resource in your manager to be identified by an unique id.
-Napixd has no way to guess how you want to discriminate your ressource, so it ask for you to do so, by writing a :meth:`~default.DictManager.generate_new_id`, which get the resource_dict as a parameters, and have to return an unique id.
+Napix has no way to guess how you want to discriminate your resource, so it ask for you to do so, by writing a :meth:`~default.DictManager.generate_new_id`, which get the resource_dict as a parameters, and have to return an unique id.
 You could return anything, like a serial number, a random string, or something generated from the resources field, but remember that you'll have to save it in your persistent storage.

 In our manager, as we don't want multiple user with same login, we'll use the username field to generate the id.